rundeck/docs/docs/learning/getting-started/acl-overview.md

 ```

 # User Classes (Commercial Only)
-Our commercial products (Runbook Automation and Process Automation) have an additional element used in Access Control, based on the license in use.
+The Runbook Automation products have an additional element used in Access Control, based on the license in use.
 User Classes act as a superset of ACLs;  a user cannot be given a role that provides more permissions than the user class that they are assigned.

 Currently, there are two User Classes available for assignment: : `Full User` (known as `AppAdmin` in Runbook Automation) and `Job Runner.`  The `Full User` class is essentially equivalent to the built-in admin user, possessing super-user privileges to perform any action.
 The `Job Runner` class is effectively the same as the built-in “user” account , providing standard user capabilities.
 The availability of these User Classes in your system and the number you are entitled to depend on your specific commercial license.